aaronfc/game/NOTES.md

+#
+# Sat Sep 22 14:49:33 CEST 2018
+- Rolled back Phaser to v3.12.0.
+Issue with texture marked as delete when calling `generateTexture`.
+- Anchor point for images is in 0.5, 0.5.
+Good to know!
+* Played with snapshot method.
+Complicated to reuse the image as it was being lazyloaded. image.onload did the trick but after all the result was not very good.
+Lets generate the map manually.
+* Tried generating an size with a real-life size equivalent given a walk speed but TOO big.
+Need chunking!

 # Tue Sep 18 18:28:05 CEST 2018
 - Looking for new character atlas to be used as base and replace tuxemon's misa girl.
 	- Talking with people in #opengameart found these: